-There was one question Steven thought to ask his many celebrity guests while hosting his weekend radio show, Encuentro Latino on Singapore’s Gold 90.5 FM: “If I gave you a one way ticket, where would you go?”
+There was one question Steven Shalowitz thought to ask his many celebrity guests while hosting his radio show, Encuentro Latino, on Singapore’s Gold 90.5 FM: “If I gave you a one way ticket, where would you go?”

 He never did ask.

 Instead, he thought to develop a whole show around the question.

 He would allow guests to use their imaginations, where destinations may be in the past, present, future, real, imaginary or a state of mind.
 Only caveat — no coming back!

 After he moved moved to New York City, launched the show in 2012.